Child dedications are carried out in the spring and fall or per request of the parent.

 What is a Child Dedication

-A child dedication is not a church sacrament; it is believing parents declaring before Jesus and His church th desire to raise your child in a way that honors God and blesses him or her.
+A child dedication gives expression to your desire to raise your child in a way that honors God and blesses his or her life.

 Child Dedication in Scripture

-Child dedications go back 1000s of years.
 In the Old Testament, a wife named Hannah could not conceive.
-She prayed for a child and made a vow to God, “O LORD of hosts, if you will indeed look on the affliction of your servant and remember me… and will give to your servant a son, then I will give him to the LORD all the days of his life…” (1 Samuel 1:11)
+She prayed for a child and made a vow to God, “O LORD of hosts, if you will indeed look on the affliction of your servant and remember me… and will give to your servant a son, then I will give him to the LORD all the days of his life…”

 Our Lord answered Hannah’s prayer.

-Jesus too was dedicated by Joseph and Mary.
-We read that soon after Jesus’ birth, Joseph and Mary even “brought Jesus to Jerusalem—to the temple—to present Him to the Lord.”
+Of course, Jesus was also dedicated by Joseph and Mary.
+Soon after Jesus’ birth, Luke tells us, they “brought Jesus to Jerusalem—to the temple—to present Him to the Lord.”
 (Luke 2:22)

 FAQs

-We recommend dedicating a child before the age of six.
+We recommend dedicating a child before the age of five.

-Of course!!
-A child dedication signifies your heart desire to raise your child according to God's Word no matter the situation.
+Of course!
+A child dedication signifies your desire to raise your child according to God’s Word, no matter the situation.

-On the day of the dedication, parents will be called up with their child, to be prayed for and dedicated in a fun yet meaningful ceremony.
-If you wish to prepare something to read to your child you may but it is not expected.
+If you wish to prepare something to read to your child and the church you may but it is not expected.